SotiriosVrachas/metadata-histogram/README.md

 # Metadata Histogram
 ![Metadata Histogram/CGI](https://github.com/SotiriosVrachas/metadata-histogram/raw/master/cgi.jpg "Metadata Histogram/CGI")
 A seven day laptop usage physical profile.
-What can the timestamps alone of the metadata that I generating simply by using a computer revile about me?
+What can the timestamps alone of the metadata that I generating simply by using a computer reveal about me?

 ## Documentation
 ABS used: 51g